grow-services/developer-documentation/src/methods.md

 ## addMeasurement

 The MIS uses this method to add measurements to the chart.
-If plotting is enabled, these will be displayed to the image.
+These will be displayed in the image.

 ### Input: